Germany and Taiwan soon will become the new home addresses for three Lawrence University seniors awarded Fulbright U.S. Student Program scholarships.

 Fulbright alumni have achieved distinction in government, science, the arts, business, philanthropy, education, and athletics.
 Forty Fulbright alumni from 11 countries have been awarded the Nobel Prize, and 75 alumni have received Pulitzer Prizes.

 Lawrence University, "Three Lawrence University Seniors Awarded U.S. Fulbright Scholarships for Teaching, Research Programs" (2012).
 Press Releases.
-Paper 202.
+202.